shurcooL-deprecated/gopherjslib/README.md

 	builder.Add("a.go", fileA)

-	// and so on for each file,then
+	// And so on for each file, then:

 	err = builder.Build()